samlevine03/advent-of-code-2023/README.md

 Here are some of the highlights:

 - **Bash Scripting**: Shell scripts are utilized to automate common tasks, such as creating new challenge folders and running solutions.
-- **Beautiful Soup**: Python library used for parsing HTML content, particularly for scraping challenge instructions.
 - **re**: I've dabbled, but this was *mostly* new to me.
 Used regular expressions to vastly simplify some solutions where key operations involved parsing text.